 "We are pleased that Mecanoo is going to design the LocHal library,” said Peter Kok, director of the Bibliotheek Midden-Brabant.
 “Together with all parties involved in the transformation of the LocHal, we will create a meaningful place for Tilburg.
 A place where everyone can develop their talents; a place that stimulates curiosity; where one can test new ideas, meet other people, and exchange stories.
 Mecanoo is the logical choice for this innovative new approach to libraries.”

 Francine Houben, creative director of Mecanoo, added: “We look forward to designing a library that truly belongs to Tilburg and its citizens, but at the same time also appeals to visitors.
 The LocHal has enormous potential to become an unforgettable space in the city.”

 Marcelle Hendrickx, alderwoman of education and culture for Tilburg, proudly stated: “The railway zone in Tilburg has national and international appeal.
 This will also be the case for the future library at the LocHal.
 I am convinced that Mecanoo will help shape our ambitions in a beautiful way.”

 Mecanoo designed Europe’s largest public library in Birmingham and is currently renovating the New York Public Library and the Central Library of Washington, DC.
-The LocHal is being transformed by architecture practice Braaksma & Roos, together with The Cloud Collective and Inside Outside/Petra Blaisse.
+The LocHal is being transformed by a team of CIVIC architects, Braaksma & Roos, Arup and Inside Outside/Petra Blaisse.